Scorsese’s cop thriller The Departed uses mirroring to hide a multitude of sins.

 Costello (Jack Nicholson) leads the Irish American mob.
 He’s not a sociopathic killer, but he is a very strategic one, seeing death as a necessary evil to his job and desires.
 “Non serviam”, he tells a young Sullivan – I will not serve – quoting Irish author James Joyce (though the quote is also attributed to Lucifer).

 Costello is an individualist, and clearly anti-Church.
 His opposite is Captain Queenan (Martin Sheen), a known Catholic who leads the undercover police department.

 Both are also father figures, yet while Queenan provokes loyalty and courage, Costello inspires fear and betrayal.

-Between them they personify good and evil, though even here the boundaries are blurred.
+Between them they personify good and evil, though even here the boundaries are ambiguous.
 Costello quotes the devil and will have nothing to do with God or the Church.
-That said, it’s Queenan who, like the devil, ‘falls from heaven’ (literally, when he’s thrown from the roof).
+That said, it’s Queenan who, like the devil, ‘falls from heaven’ (literally, from the roof).

 Costello, though, is indisputably the rat king, an almost Shakespearean villain who creates a foul world in his own image.

 He nods at this when he misquotes Henry IV, Part 2: “Uneasy lies the head that wears a crown” (Costello actually says “Heavy lies the crown”).

-But if Costello sees himself as a Shakespearan king, he’s more like King Lear, the mad monarch who challenges his children to prove they love him.
+But if Costello sees himself as a Shakespearean king, he’s more like King Lear, the mad monarch who challenges his children to prove they love him.